fgsect/FitM/README.md

 # FitM
 Fuzzer in the Middle

+# Qemu folder

+Inlucdes all necessary `.h` files and similar from AFL++ to build a compatible qemu binary.
+This allows us to no write patch files while developing qemu.

 # Git Submodule

 A few words about submodules if you are not familiar with it.
 AFL++ is included as a submodule for easier development.